Electrical, Lighting

 Step 6: Test the Ground

-If your wiring has a plastic casing, you will have copper wires requiring getting hooked up with the dimmer switch.
+If your wiring has a plastic casing, you will have copper ground wires requiring getting hooked up with the dimmer switch.
 In some cases, metal conduits are present for this purpose.

 Step 7: Turn the Power Off